olilarkin/awesome-musicdsp/README.md

 This is a curated list of my favourite music DSP and audio programming resources. * It was originally meant to be an official "Awesome list", but apparently you are not meant to write in the first person, so it is now a "more awesome" list.

+If you like it, and would like to [buy me a Ko-fi](https://ko-fi.com/olilarkin), that would be nice :-)

 Oli Larkin

 ## Audio Plug-in/App Frameworks